 These grants have helped implement a wide range of initiatives that align with the Wisconsin Idea and work toward the Partnership Program's overarching goal of improving the health and well-being of Wisconsinites.

 - Community Collaboration Grants provide organizations with training and technical assistance to address health inequities stemming from the social determinants of health.
-To be eligible, organizations must be led by the community impacted by the inequities, have limited access to resources and face high health equity needs in their community.
+To be eligible, organizations must be led by the community impacted by the inequities and face high health equity needs in their community.

 - Community Impact Grants provide up to $1 million over five years to support large-scale, evidence-based, community-academic partnerships aimed at achieving sustainable policy, systems and/or environmental changes that will improve health, health-equity and well-being in Wisconsin.